pelaezdj/EasyMount/README.md

 I'm not a programmer but I'd like to share my nonsense.

-This will easily and semi-automatically mount drives from the command line.
+This will easily and semi-automatically mount drives from the command line.<BR>
 It will even semi-automatically mount Luks-encrypted drives!

 mnt DeviceName